 Right Now in Adequate and Fair Revenue and Budget

 The first year of each biennium, the Legislature adopts a new biennial budget.
 It also makes changes to the current biennium because of new circumstances.
-This year, those circumstances include COVID and its impacts on the economy of the state.
-In each case, the Legislature begins with consideration of the Governor’s proposal and then moves on to developing its own packages.
-This week, public hearings were already held on the Governor’s proposed operating and capital budgets and the new proposed capital gains tax, which would help support the proposed expenditures.
-These issues will continue to be discussed for a period of time until the Legislature has its own packages ready.
-The Legislature may approve a capital gains tax relatively soon in order to help estimate how much money is available for the spending budget, but the appropriations will not be adopted until after the next economic forecast on March 20.
+This year, those circumstances include COVID-19 and its impacts on the economy of the state.
+In each case, the Legislature begins with consideration of the governor’s proposal and then moves on to developing its own packages.
+Public hearings have been held on the governor’s proposed operating and capital budgets and the new proposed capital gains tax, which would help support the proposed expenditures.

-Other tax measures that could be adopted are described in the preliminary report from the Tax Structure Work Group, which analyzes various tax options; but there is no recommendation at this time.
+Other tax measures that could be adopted are described in the preliminary report from the tax structure work group, which analyzes various tax options; but there is no recommendation at this time from this group.
 However, it adds several types of taxes to the mix for consideration next year that have not previously been on the table before, such as value-added tax, margins tax, corporate net receipts tax, bordering states tax and more.
 Most of these will not be in proposed legislation this year but the report is worth reading.

 Bills the League Supports

 HB 1002, Relating to providing a business and occupation tax exemption for qualifying grants related to COVID-19 would exempt income from federal COVID relief grants from the state Business and Occupation tax.

 Status Although co-sponsored by 33 Representatives, this bill has not yet had a public hearing.
 This could be considered necessary to implement the budget and has not yet died.